The No One Likes Us Talkin' Team - broadcasting to Millwall fans around the world

 As for being a Millwall supporter, it was what my family did.
 We lived in Dockhead, Bermondsey and The Den was no distance from us at all.
 I can honestly say that I have thoroughly enjoyed every minute of following the team despite the ups and downs.
 Now that I am retired there is even more time to concentrate on the Lions and listen to George Lampey.

 During my 60 years as a supporter, I have travelled all over the country with Millwall and have loved talking about the great matches and the ‘Top Scalps’ we have taken.
 I am also a bit of a statistician and delight in examining the details behind the club's results.
-My favourite player from the past is Barry Kitchener and my favourite player in the current team is Lee Gregory.
+My favourite player from the past is Barry Kitchener and my favourite player in the current team is Jed Wallace.

 That is me, Millwall through and through!"